LinearAlgebra

 array $shape,

-$mean,
+float $mean,

-$scale,
+float $scale,

-$dtype=null,
+?int $dtype=null,

-int $seed=null,
+?int $seed=null,

-NDArray $X=null) : NDArray
+?NDArray $X=null) : NDArray

 Generate dormal distribution random numbers.